The Hidden Costs of Buying an Older Flat

 For instance, the facades of older flats are subject to prolonged weather influences and are difficult to maintain.
 Next, designs of older flats are dated, so it is common to see things like narrower corridors or even slower lifts could also pose as daily challenges to residents.

-As incoming homeowners, they are expected to be more accommodating to their neighbours, who are likely long-term residents.
+As newcomers, new homeowners are expected to be more accommodating to their neighbours, who are likely long-term residents.
 And because of that, these long-term residents may feel entitled to extend their storage spaces into the common areas, resulting in clutter and encroaching to another neighbours’ space.
 In extreme cases, these could become fire hazards.

-Looking ahead, the demand for older flats is likely to remain strong, particularly among buyers on a tighter budget and are looking for larger living spaces, better amenities, and central locations.
+Looking ahead, the demand for older flats is likely to remain strong, particularly among buyers on a tighter budget and who prioritise larger living spaces, better amenities, and central locations.

 While such flats are alluring, homebuyers will need to exercise due diligence in buying flats with shorter leases, ensuring that they have sufficient lease to cover their housing needs.

-But not all of the older flats is set to undergo SERS, and more older flats could be put up for sale.
-This could offer a more diverse resale market, but it also underscores the importance of for buyers to make informed decisions when purchasing these properties.
+That said, it is unreasonable to expect all the older flats to undergo SERS, and therefore we can expect more older flats to be put up for sale in the market.
+The growing number of older flats being resold will likely lead to a more diverse resale market, but it also underscores the importance of for buyers to make informed decisions when purchasing these properties.

 Disclaimer